kzys/planet-tempura/README.md

 Cool.
 Please add your blog to planet.ini.
 The process is "as usual", open a pull request!

-## I sometimes write an article in English, but mainly in Japanese.
+## I don't have an English blog, but sometimes I write articles in English.

-It's ok.
+No problem.
+Please add your blog to planet.ini too.
 Japanese articles are automatically excluded from the planet.